Local limit of the random degree constrained process

 \subsection{Coupling with regularized branching random walk (RBRW)}

-Now we define another process on $G^n$ that we call the \textbf{regularized branching random walk (RBRW)}.
+In Section~\ref{sss:rbrw} we define another process on $G^n$ that we call the \emph{regularized branching random walk (RBRW)}.
 In Section~\ref{sss:coupling_expl_rbrw} we will couple the RBRW to the exploration process of $G^n_*$ defined in Section~\ref{subsec:two_phase_algo}.
-We will see that the output of the RBRW can be represented as the output of the analogous exploration process of a copy of the PWIT together with the embedding of the explored vertices of the PWIT in $G^n$.
+We will see that the output of the RBRW can be represented as the output of an analogous exploration process on a copy of the PWIT together with the embedding of the explored vertices of the PWIT in $G^n$.

-Loosely speaking, in the RBRW, each individual has $\text{POI}(\hat{t})$ many children, which are then placed independently at uniformly chosen neighbours of the parent particle.
-In fact, our construction of the RBRW can also be viewed as an embedding of a certain Galton-Watson tree into $G^n$ (the details are more delicate, e.g.\ the RBRW construction will also have a monotone decreasing phase).
+\begin{remark} Loosely speaking, in the RBRW, each individual has $\text{POI}(\hat{t})$ many children, which are then placed independently at uniformly chosen neighbors of the parent particle.
+In fact, our construction of the RBRW can also be viewed as an embedding of a certain Galton--Watson tree into $G^n$ (the details are more delicate, e.g.\ the RBRW construction will also have a monotone decreasing phase).
 We will explain the meaning of the adjective \emph{regularized} in the name of the RBRW in Remark~\ref{rem:why_regularized}. \end{remark}